apache/spark/docs/building-spark.md

 ### Setting up Maven's Memory Usage

-If you are compiling with Java 7, you'll need to configure Maven to use more memory than usual by setting `MAVEN_OPTS`:
+You'll need to configure Maven to use more memory than usual by setting `MAVEN_OPTS`:

-    export MAVEN_OPTS="-Xmx2g -XX:MaxPermSize=512M -XX:ReservedCodeCacheSize=512m"

-When compiling with Java 8, a similar but smaller set of memory parameters is necessary:

     export MAVEN_OPTS="-Xmx2g -XX:ReservedCodeCacheSize=512m"

+When compiling with Java 7, you will need to add the additional option "-XX:MaxPermSize=512M" to MAVEN_OPTS.

 If you don't add these parameters to `MAVEN_OPTS`, you may see errors and warnings like the following: